rust-secure-code/cargo-auditable/README.md

 ### What is blocking uplifting this into Cargo?

-We need to get some real-world experience with this before committing to a stable data format.

-If you're looking to use it, we'd be happy to hear about your requirements so that we can accommodate them!
+We'd like to get more real-world experience with it.
+Please try it and let us know what you think!